 - Lung injury

 - Shortness of breath

 There are many reasons a person may choose to vape.
 There’s continued social pressure to vape for teenagers, just as there once was to smoke cigarettes.
 Some smokers may choose to switch from cigarettes to e-cigarettes in an effort to quit smoking or reduce the tar in their lungs.
 Although vaping does not fill a person’s lungs with smoke, it can still lead to cancer, lung injury, and other serious diseases.
 For teenagers, especially, the psychological effects of nicotine often lead to other drug use and addictive behaviors.
 Continued research shows vaping is increasingly dangerous for adolescents and adults.
 For teen smokers, an addiction treatment center can help.

 Get Support For Teen Vaping at Foothills at Red Oak Recovery

 The effects of teen vaping are still undergoing extensive research in medical labs across the country.
 If your teen vapes or smokes, their behavior may point to underlying addiction triggers.
 The team at Foothills at Red Oak Recovery can help your teen cope with daily stress without e-cigarettes.

 Our programs for teenage boys treat a variety of addictions and co-occurring disorders to help teens focus on what really matters in their lives.
 Our North Carolina campus includes equine therapy to help teen boys reconnect with the world around them.
 If your son or a young man smokes, don’t wait.
 Call Foothills today.
-Reach our friendly staff at 866.300.5275 to learn more about our addiction treatment programs.
+Reach our friendly staff by calling 866.300.5275 or using our online form to learn more about our addiction treatment programs.